-We have already seen that most frequently because how they were made to feel about themselves by parents/primary care-givers whilst growing up, one of the most painful, demoralizing and soul-destroying symptoms those with borderline personality disorder (BPD) must strive to endure is irrational feelings of self-hatred, self-loathing and self-disgust.
-(If you would like to read my article entitled: ‘ Childhood Trauma: How The Child’s View Of Their Own ‘Badness’ Is Perpetuated’, please click here.)
+Many borderline personality disorder (BPD sufferers, as we know, were made to feel intensely negative about themselves by parents/primary caregivers whilst growing up and, in relation to this, one of the most painful, demoralizing, and soul-destroying symptoms those with borderline personality disorder (BPD) must strive to endure is irrational feelings of self-hatred, self-loathing and self-disgust.

 Indeed, many individuals with BPD suffer from frequent, intrusive thoughts such as: ‘I am a terrible person’; ‘I am of absolutely no value to anybody whatsoever’ and so on…

-In other words, their self-esteem is extremely low and sometimes it is hard to change such deeply entrenched, negative self-views through therapy, at least at the beginning of any such therapy.
-(If you would like to read my article entitled: ‘Childhood Trauma: A Destroyer of Self-Esteem’, please click here.)
+In other words, their self-esteem is extremely low, and sometimes it is hard to change such deeply entrenched, negative self-views through therapy, at least at the beginning of any such therapy.

-However, one effective way of breaking into, and disrupting, this profoundly ingrained and seemingly perpetual cycle of self-derogatory thinking may be to develop first an attitude of SELF-ACCEPTANCE.
+However, one effective way of breaking into, and disrupting, this profoundly ingrained and seemingly perpetual cycle of self-derogatory thinking might be to develop first an attitude of SELF-ACCEPTANCE.

 In relation to this possibility, Huber (2001) suggests that, in order to develop an attitude of self-acceptance, we can start off simply by trying to attain ‘a single moment of self-acceptance.’
 For example, instead of thinking a thought such as :